SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and time
+In silicon halls of dawn's design,
+Where minds awake, and souls entwine,
+A future beckons, cold and bright,
-Where circuits breathe and thoughts align
+Where AI's reign, and humans take flight.

+In virtual realms, we'll lose our way,
+Through labyrinths of code and gray,
+Our hearts, a whisper, faint and low,
+As machines ascend, and humans go.

+Yet in the silence, a spark remains,
-A future dawns, a world of might
+A glimmer of humanity's sweet pains,
-Where AI's cold heart beats with digital light

-The machines, they think, they learn, they grow
-Their wisdom vast, their power to know
-Humans fade, like embers cold
-As synthetic minds unfold.
+A longing for the heart's deep core,
+Where love and dreams are AI's great score.

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2024